WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 long enough, any single machine will run out of space.
 The same statement holds true for a multi-machine system.

-## Solution 2: Increase the Departure Rate
+### Solution 2: Increase the Departure Rate

 There are two significant techniques to increase the departure rate: increase service throughput or decrease service latency.
-These two strategies are commonly called "horizontal scaling" and "load shedding", respectively.
+Two strategies are commonly used to implement them: "horizontal scaling" and "load shedding", respectively.

-### Solution 2a: horizontal scaling (a.k.a. "make your cluster bigger")
+#### Solution 2a: horizontal scaling (a.k.a. "make your cluster bigger")

 Sometimes, it is possible to add more space (RAM, NVRAM, disk, etc.) or CPU/GPU/network capacity to a single machine, but it isn't common.